Qspice-for-Power-Electronics/power-electronics-control-lib/README.md

+**In The Name Of God** - May this work contribute to the betterment of humanity and the advancement of science and technology.

 # Power Electronics Control Library

 A modular C++ library for power electronics control, designed for seamless QSPICE integration with automatic compiler setup and comprehensive development tools.